© Mapbox · © OpenStreetMap contributors · Boundary data © Historic England (NHLE)

 Roman camp and section of Roman road on Lofshaw Hill is a scheduled monument protected by Historic England under reference 1010826.
 View the official record →

-Lofshaw Hill Roman camp is a fortification situated in Cumberland that dates to the Roman occupation of Britain.
+Lofshaw Hill Roman camp is a fortified military installation situated in Cumberland that forms part of the Roman frontier infrastructure in northern Britain.
 It is designated a Scheduled Ancient Monument by Historic England (NHLE) under reference 1010826.

 Roman camp and section of Roman road on Lofshaw Hill is a Scheduled Ancient Monument, legally protected by Historic England (NHLE) — the body responsible for designating and safeguarding heritage sites in England.
 The official designation reference is 1010826.